edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 If either VPC in a peering relationship has one connection (VPN, Direct, NAT, IGW, VPC Endpoint), you cannot extend the peering relationship to that connection.

 #### AWS Transit Gateway
 Manage and simplify connections and peering for your Amazon VPCs.
-Provides interconnectivity between VPCs and your on-premises network (With a VPN or Direct Connection).
+Provides interconnectivity between VPCs and your on-premises network (With a VPN or Direct Connection), such as a hub-and-spokes architecture.
+Where the Transit Gateway is the hub and the vpcs, VPN and Direct connections are the spokes.
 Transit gateways adds scalability, connectivity, better visibility and control, and improved security over peering connections.
 A transit gateway has a default route table and can optionally have additional route tables. for routing traffic between VPCs in different Region, transit gateway peering connections have a simpler network design and more consolidated management, compared to VPC Peering.